Ep. 4: Giving Kids’ Phones a “Vacation”

 But it’s a lot easier at an institution like a summer camp to be clear and consistent about screen use than it is at home.
 After all, most of us don’t want to be “that” mom – the one who is “mean” or “unreasonable,” especially with other people’s kids.
 We want kids to have fun at our homes.
 I applaud Ashley for her willingness to go out on a limb by creating appropriate expectations ahead of time.

-Even before I chatted with Ashley, I knew the party (and the “phone vacation”) were a success based her Facebook post after the party:
+Even before I chatted with Ashley, I knew the party (and the “phone vacation”) was a success based on her Facebook post after the party:

 “When you can get 22 girls together for a sleepover, all of whom are in 6th grade, and there is no drama, no excluding, no whispering, no tears AND there are lots of hugs, manners, kindness, singing, and fun – you must thank the parents and the school for enforcing, reinforcing, and tolerating only the best for each of these girls.
 I am so very thankful my kids are a part of this.”